 It’s a fascinatingly complex digital student that attends today’s classrooms.
-Instructional methods that meet their needs and expectations have evolved.
-The good news is these have largely been integrated into the lives of teachers and students with much success.
-One of these methods is blended learning.
+Because of this, new instructional methods that meet their needs and expectations have been integrated into global classrooms with much success.
+One of these popular methods is using blended learning strategies.

 Hallmarks of Blended Learning